International Relations: Contemporary Issues and Actors

 Full course description

-This course is about different conceptual understandings of International Relations (IR) and specifically the types of international actors and their relationships in a number of contemporary policy areas.
-As it serves as an introduction to the discipline of IR, it starts with some basic theories and concepts and continues with introducing the role of International (governmental) Organisations (IOs); and International Non-Governmental Organisations (INGOs).
-The course also introduces the role of the individual and self-organised groups of individuals that claim actorness in IR.
-The lectures provide general framework for discussing the role of the above-mentioned actors regarding different issue areas facing the international community today.
-The tutorials go in further detail on all topics by actively involving the students in lively debates, simulation games, quizzes and in-depth academic discussions.
+This course is about diﬀerent conceptual understandings of International Relations (IR) and specifically the types of international actors and their relationships in a number of contemporary policy areas.
+As it serves as an introduction to the discipline of IR, the course starts with basic theories of International Relations and continues with introducing the role of international (governmental) organisations and international non-governmental organisations in various issue areas, such as migration, security and the transformation of global order.
+The lectures in this course provide a general framework for understanding the topics discussed above, while the tutorials explore contemporary issues and actors in an interactive way.
+A specific focus will be on studying practical examples to which conceptual lenses can be applied.
 Please note that this is an elective course and available places are limited.